 Cenovus's 100 percent owned Grand Rapids property is located in the Greater Pelican Region, about 300 kilometers north of Edmonton, Alberta.
-The project is adjacent to the Company's Pelican Lake heavy oil operations and existing facilities.
+The project is adjacent to the Corporation's Pelican Lake heavy oil operations and existing facilities.

-In December 2010, the Company drilled its first pilot SAGD well pair in the Cretaceous Grand Rapids formation.
-A second well pair was drilled in early 2012 and a third well pair is planned for the first quarter of 2015.
-Data from these well pairs will help determine the future pace of development at Grand Rapids.
+In December 2010, the Corporation drilled its first pilot SAGD well pair at Grand Rapids.
+A second well pair was drilled in early 2012 and a third well pair commenced steam circulation in 2015.

 In March 2014, Cenovus received regulatory approval from the AER for its Grand Rapids SAGD project with total production capacity of 180,000 barrels per day.
-Grand Rapids is estimated to have a 40-year reserve life and is expected to be developed in multiple phases.
+As of February 2016, further activity in respect of the SAGD pilot at Grand Rapids has been deferred in response to the current low commodity price environment.